JanWielemaker/openapi/README.md

 Future versions will support a other replies   and  a hook to extend the reply types.

 ## Examples

 See the `examples` directory for two examples from the Swagger site.

+# Prerequisites

+SWI-Prolog 7.7.11 for basic operation.
+This  version   has  a bug in the YAML parser and lacks an extension  to `http_parameters/2` that supports more precise HTTP error reports.